 Keep tomatoes at room temperature away from direct sunlight and use within 1 week after ripening.
 Refrigerate overripe or cut tomatoes.
 Place unripened tomatoes in a closed paper bag to ripen faster.

-- Blend tomatoes into a vinaigrette
+- Blend into a sauce or vinaigrette

-- Add tomatoes to a soup or stew
+- Add to a soup or stew

 - Make a fresh salsa